Yoga and Knee pain solution

 — Subodh Gupta (@celebrityyoga) May 2, 2015

-Remember most important rule in practicing yoga posture is that any slightest pain is indication from you body that something is wrong and come out of it.
+Remember most important rule in practicing yoga posture is that any slightest pain is an indication from your body that something is wrong and come out of it.
 If starting yoga practice, it is strongly recommended that you begin in presence of qualified yoga teacher and do listen to your doctor advise.

 Issued in public interest by Subodh Gupta yoga expert based in London.